crashoverride777/swifty-receipt-validator/README.md

 ```

 In this example sharedSecret is set to nil because I am only validating regular in app purchases.
-To validate a auto renewable subscriptions you can enter your shared secret that you have set up in itunes and optionally handle additional checks (see below).
+To validate an auto renewable subscriptions you can enter your shared secret that you have set up in itunes and optionally handle additional checks (see below).

 ## Additional Validation Checks

-If you would like to handle additional validation checks you can use the response (optional dictionary) that is returned in the completion handler.
+If you would like to handle additional validation checks you can use the response (optional dictionary) that is returned in the success case of the result enum.
 Use the 4 keys in the ResponseKey enum to access the inital parts of the reponse.

 e.g